Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Noisy Gaussian process regression

 For the hyperparameter optimization, we opt for the usual MLE approach, but other alternatives exist, such as Bayesian estimation \cite{Gu2017robustgasp}, or LOO-CV estimation \cite{BACHOC2013CV_GP}.
 With the GP prior assumption, we have that : $\textbf{Z}(X_{tr}) \sim \mathcal{N}_N\left(F\boldsymbol\beta, \sigma^2(R(\boldsymbol\theta)+\eta I_N)\right)$.
 Thus, we fix ($\boldsymbol\theta, \eta$), and maximize the likelihood with respect to $\boldsymbol\beta$ and then $\sigma^2$, we obtain the estimates:

 Putting these formulas into the log-likelihood yields a function of $(\boldsymbol\theta, \eta)$:

 In practice, we maximize the previous function numerically using the L-BFGS-B algorithm \cite{zhu1997L_BFGS_B} which is a quasi-Newton method that can heavily depend on the initialization, this is why a multi-start strategy is used.
 Moreover, we utilize systematically the Cholesky decomposition when computing terms involving the inverse or the determinant of $R(\boldsymbol\theta)+\eta I_N$, exploiting its SPD structure.
+This decomposition has a time complexity of $\mathcal{O}(N^3)$ and is the most expensive step in the computations.
 The L-BFGS-B algorithm uses the gradient of the log-likelihood, which takes the form \cite{rasmussen2005}:

 where $\kappa = (R(\boldsymbol\theta)+\eta I_N)^{-1}(\textbf{z}_{tr} - F\hat{\boldsymbol\beta}) / \sqrt{\hat{\sigma}^2}$ and $\omega \in \{ \theta_1,\dots, \theta_D, \eta \}$.